Completed projects

 • Theoretical analysis, design and virtual testing of biocompatibility and mechanical properties of titanium-based nanomaterials (FP7 VINAT), 2011-2014

 This collaborative project was supported in the frame of the FP7 European Programme.
 The goal of this project was to develop multiscale theoretical models of biocompatible metallic nanomaterials and apply them for the analysis, design and optimization of the materials.
 The MBN Research team at GU led by Prof.Dr.
 A.V.
-Solov'yov was responsible within this project for modeling of nanoindentation and mechanisms of localized deformation of nanostructured biomaterials.
+Solov'yov was responsible within this project for the modeling of nanoindentation and mechanisms of localized deformation of nanostructured biomaterials.

 Further information about the VINAT project can be found here.